 - You can also swap the beef with chicken or turkey based on your preference.
 You may also use shrimp.

-- Make this recipe vegan by using tofu instead of beef.
+- Make this recipe vegetarian by using tofu or mushrooms instead of beef.

 Serving Suggestions